-Taiwan confirms first case of H7N9 bird flu outside ChinaApril 24th, 2013 in Diseases, Conditions, Syndromes /
+Taiwan confirms first case of H7N9 bird flu outside ChinaApril 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Taiwan on Wednesday reported the first case of the H7N9 bird flu outside of mainland China.